-Our audit committee members are Sir Anthony Armitage Greener (Chairman) and Messrs.
-Eric Herr, and Richard O. Bernays.
-Each of Sir Anthony Armitage Greener and Messrs.
-Herr, and Bernays is an independent director pursuant to the applicable rules of the Commission and the NYSE.
+Our Audit Committee members are Messrs.
+Albert Aboody (Chairman), Eric B. Herr, Richard O. Bernays and Sir Anthony A. Greener.
+Each of Messrs.
+Aboody, Herr, Bernays and Sir Anthony A. Greener is an independent director pursuant to the applicable rules of the Commission and the NYSE.
 See "Item 6.
-Directors, Senior Management and Employees - A. Directors and Executive Officers" for the experience and qualifications of the members of the audit committee.
-Our board of directors has determined that Mr. Herr qualifies as an "audit committee financial expert" as defined in Item 16A of Form 20-F.
+Directors, Senior Management and Employees - A. Directors and Executive Officers" for the experience and qualifications of the members of the Audit Committee.
+Our Board of Directors has determined that Messrs.
+Aboody and Herr each qualifies as an "audit committee financial expert" as defined in Item 16A of Form 20-F.